eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 Have a look at polyhedrons_screenprint.png (image of all the possibillities)

-The solid is built mathematically from faces as with the Part-workbench Shapebuilder.

-# HowTo:
+# 2 versions
+ - the first edition are macros. (you can enter the size of the part in a popup)
+ - the second edition is a workbench with fully scalable parts just like in the part workbench

+# HowTo use the macros
 - Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...
-- Put the python-file(s) in that folder
+- Put the macro-file(s) in that folder
+- Goto FreeCadMenu/Macro/Macros, select the macro and execute it.

+# Howto use the workbench
-- Goto FreeCadMenu/Macro/Macros ...
+- Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...
+- Go to the 'Mod' folder, next to the 'Macro' folder
+- expand the zip-file polyhydrons.zip
+- (re)start FreeCAD
+- The workbench 'polyhydrons' is now in the list, select it
+- click on an icon, and proceed just like in the Part workbench.